Welcome to www.disabilitychamber.org

 There are several reasons why the Chamber is needed:

-- Currently, our Chamber is the only organization that provides a national network of Disability Businesses.
+2. Currently, our Chamber is the only organization in the southeast that provides a national network of Disability Businesses.
 Yet, there is a growing demand from the government and the business community to purchase from Disability Businesses.
-Our Chamber will provide a national list of Disability Businesses that will satisfy this demand.
+Our Chamber will provide a list of Disability Businesses that will satisfy this demand.

 This site was designed to be a marketplace for networking and locating resources that can be used to form and grow Disability Businesses.
 Please take a little time to navigate this website and see what is available.
 As with the operation of a business, this site will change regularly.